pulsar-edit/pulsar/docs/README.md

 The Pulsar API documentation is available on the website at [docs.pulsar-edit.dev/api](https://docs.pulsar-edit.dev/api/).

-There is also general guidance on the internal [stucture and behavior](./architecture/README.md) of Pulsar available.
+There is also general guidance on the internal [structure and behavior](./architecture/README.md) of Pulsar available.

 ## Build documentation